HIV and Opportunistic Infections, Coinfections, and Conditions

 What is tuberculosis?

-Tuberculosis (TB) is a disease caused by a bacterium called Mycobacterium tuberculosis.
-The TB bacterium can spread from person to person through the air.
+Tuberculosis (TB) is an illness caused by the bacterium Mycobacterium tuberculosis.
+This bacterium can spread from person to person through tiny droplets in the air when a person with active TB coughs, sneezes, sings, or talks.

 Comparison between latent TB infection with TB disease.